The Magnificent Japanese Bunka Art of Embroidery

 ancient art of Bunka Embroidery and she taught herself the traditional Japanese

 embroidery technique.
-Kyoto and Bunka stitchery evolved from an embroidery
+Kyoto is where Bunka stitchery evolved from an embroidery

 technique brought to Japan from China in the fifth century so it has a long